melodyserra/FEWD39-Melody/week_8/README.md

 	* Spotify?
 	* Google Map?

-* Are they within scope?
+* Is your web application within scope of this class?

 ==============